- our blog

 Introduction to licensed money lenders in Singapore

-A licensed money lender in Singapore is a registered loan company that carries out the business of moneylending, in consideration of a larger sum being repaid, with the business authorised, licensed and regulated by Singapore’s Ministry of Law.
+Licensed money lenders are officially listed loan companies in Singapore that carry out the business of moneylending in consideration of a larger sum being repaid.
+The business is authorised, registered and regulated by Singapore’s Ministry of Law.

-All licensed money lenders need to be registered with MinLaw’s Registry of money lenders, approved by MinLaw, follow MinLaw’s guidelines and regulations and adhere to the Moneylenders Act.
-These guidelines are regularly updated with new rules for licensed money lenders from time to time.
+All legal money lenders in Singapore need to be registered with MinLaw’s Registry of moneylenders, be approved by MinLaw, follow MinLaw’s guidelines and regulations and abide by the Moneylenders Act.
+These guidelines are updated with new rules for authorised money lenders in Singapore from time to time.

-How are licensed money lenders different from banks?
+How are legal money lenders in Singapore different from banks?

-There are a few ways to get a loan in Singapore, such as borrowing from the bank or from a licensed money lender.
-What’s the difference between taking a loan from a bank and from a licensed money lender?
+There are a few ways to get loans in Singapore, such as borrowing from a licensed money lender or the bank.
+What’s the difference between taking a loan from a trusted private money lender in Singapore and a bank?

 Take a look at our comparison illustration below: